curl/curl/docs/cmdline-opts/MANPAGE.md

 ### Headers

-The `#` header can be used by non-option files and it produces produces a `.SH` output.
+The `#` header can be used by non-option files and it produces a `.SH` output.

 If the `#` header is used for a command line option file, that header is